 Equity risk represents the potential economic losses due to adverse changes in equity security prices.
-A portion of our portfolio is invested in equity securities, which have historically produced higher long-term returns relative to fixed-maturity investments.
-As of December 31, 2019, approximately 8.6% of the fair value of our investment portfolio (including cash and cash equivalents) was invested in equity securities.
-Our equity securities are comprised of exchange traded funds and nonredeemable preferred stock.
+A portion of our portfolio is invested in ETF securities, which have historically produced higher long-term returns relative to fixed-maturity investments.
+As of December 31, 2020, approximately 7.6% of the fair value of our investment portfolio (including cash and cash equivalents) was invested in ETF securities.
 We manage equity price risk of our equity portfolio primarily through asset allocation techniques.